royerlab/dexp/docs/source/how_to_guides/processing_multi_view.md

 ```

 We encourage you to play with the other parameters to obtain the optimal results.
 Their description can be found through `dexp --help` or `dexp <command (e.g. deconv)> --help`.

+## References

+<a id="1">[1]</a>
+Royer, Loïc A., et al.
+"Adaptive light-sheet microscopy for long-term, high-resolution imaging in living organisms."
+Nature biotechnology 34.12 (2016): 1267-1278.